shrinerb/shrine/doc/metadata.md

 The yielded `io` object will not always be an object that responds to `#path`.
 If you're using the `data_uri` plugin, the `io` will be a `StringIO` wrapper.
-When the `restore_cached_data` plugin is loaded, any assigned cached file will get their metadata extracted, and `io` will be a `Shrine::UploadedFile` object.
+With `restore_cached_data` or `refresh_metadata` plugins, `io` might be a `Shrine::UploadedFile` object.
 If you're using a metadata analyzer that requires the source file to be on disk, you can use `Shrine.with_file` to ensure you have a file object.

-Also, be aware that metadata is extracted before file validation, so you'll need to handle the cases where the file is not of expected type.

 ## Metadata columns